 Keeping a spotless home seems like mission impossible when you have kids.
 In one respect, that’s accurate – children are notorious mess makers, and unless you plan on cloning yourself, there is no way your house will ever be as clean when you and your spouse were DINKS (double income, no kids).

 That said, it is possible to make your home spiffier than it is right now.
-Below, we’ll drop a few tips that will help you make this happen.
+Check out the Common Cents Mom Blog for help and for now, we’ll drop a few tips that will help you make this happen below.

 Clean as you go